Natural Headache Solutions from Traditional Chinese Medicine

 Shao Yang- Temporal Headache

 The Shao Yang headache manifests as pain along the side of the head, spanning the temporal area, the root of the ears, and the hairline on the sides.
-This unique headache is characterized by alternating sensations of cold and heat, coupled with additional discomforts like chest tightness, a bitter taste in the mouth, and episodes of dizziness.
+This unique headache is characterized by alternating sensations of cold and heat and additional discomforts like chest tightness, a bitter taste in the mouth, and episodes of dizziness.
 In the realm of Traditional Chinese Medicine (TCM), this headache is associated with specific patterns, namely liver fire flaring up and the stagnation of heat in the liver channel.
 A thorough examination reveals a long and thin pulse, indicative of the underlying conditions, while the tongue exhibits a red hue with a thin yellow coat.
 The Shao Yang headache transcends conventional classifications, aligning with various types such as migraine headaches, tension headaches, and cluster headaches.

 Formula Highlight- Xiao Chai Hu Tang Modified